A laboratory for policy experimentation: Innovation Growth Lab (IGL)

 The Public Policy Lean Canvas, or Lean Policy Canvas for short, is a tool that applies Lean Startup thinking to Public Policy development.
 Startup Nations members have used this tool to identify assumptions about their policy ideas, and then validate them with ecosystem stakeholders, particularly as a key tool for teams of the Startup Nations Policy Hack.

-The Policy Lean Canvas walks its users through the key factors of policy desing in the following order:
+The Policy Lean Canvas walks its users through the key factors of policy design in the following order:

 - Problem / Opportunity: What is the problem this policy instrument is trying to solve?